 While the butter is cooling, unwrap all of the caramels. **I cut my caramels in half to make more cookies.
 Put the caramels in the freezer until needed.

 Once the butter is at room temperature, preheat your oven to 375.
 Line a baking sheet or two with parchment paper; In a medium bowl, whisk together flour, baking soda and salt - set aside.
 Combine the brown butter, sugars, vanilla in a bowl.
 Using a mixer, beat on medium-high until light and fluffy - about two minutes.
 Reduce to medium and add in eggs, one at a time, beating well after each addition.
 Let mixture rest for 5 minutes.
 Gently fold in flour mixture with a rubber spatula, stirring until all of the flour is gone.
 Fold in chocolate chunks.

 Take a few caramels out of the freezer, pat enough dough around caramel half to seal in the caramel.
 Make sure the caramel is sealed in the middle so it doesn't leak out.
-Place the golf ball size cookies on a baking sheet.
-Put cookies in a preheated oven and bake for about 9 - 11 minutes.
+Pour some flaky sea salt into a bowl.
+Tap the top of the sealed dough ball into the salt.
+Place the golf ball size cookie ball on a baking sheet.
+Put cookies in a preheated oven and bake for about 8 - 10 minutes.
 Edges will be slightly brown but soft in the middle.
 Allow cookies to cool five minutes before transferring to a wire rack to cool completely.